newsnowlabs/runcvm/README.md

 It makes launching containerised workloads in VMs as easy as launching them in containers.

-Like Kata Containers, DKVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger
+Like Kata Containers, DKVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.

 Unlike Kata Containers, DKVM:
-- Uses a lightweight 'wrapper' runtime technology, that makes its code footprint and external dependencies extremely low, its internals extremely simple and e
+- Uses a lightweight 'wrapper' runtime technology, that makes its code footprint and external dependencies extremely low, its internals extremely simple and easy to tailor for specific purposes.
+Written almost entirely in shell script.
+Builds very quickly `docker build`.
 - Is compatible with `docker run` (with experimental support for `podman run` today)
 - Has some limitations (see below)

-DKVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching a containerised worklo
+DKVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching a containerised workload in a VM shouldn’t need to be so complicated.

 ## Aims

 - Run any standard container workload in a VM using `docker run`: no need to create customised container images
 - Run systemd workloads in a VM using `docker run`, including Docker-in-Docker
-- Minimal need for `docker run` command line customisation: just add --runtime=dkvm.
+- Minimal need for `docker run` command line customisation: just add `--runtime=dkvm`.
 - VM specs, including kernels, can be customised by modifying defaults, or using optional command-line arguments
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
 - Efficient VM launch using the container filesystem, using virtiofs
 - Reproduction of container's network configuration in the VM during VM launch
-- VM serial console accessible through ‘docker run -it’, ‘docker start -ai’ and`docker attach`
+- VM serial console accessible through `docker run -it`, `docker start -ai` and`docker attach`
 - Support for `docker exec` (no `-i` or `-t`)
-- DKVM doesn’t aim for perfect security, but improved security compared to the standard container runtime, and as much security as possible without compromisi
+- DKVM doesn’t aim for perfect security, but improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation.

 ## Use cases